-- 74.01 Clubs must provide a working area with desks, power supply and cabled or Wi-Fi internet connections for at least 30 journalists for the group matches, and at least 50 journalists for the knockout stage matches. - 74.02 Clubs must provide seats in a media sector in a central, covered part of the main stand with an unobstructed view of the whole pitch.
-At least 60 seats must be made available for the group matches, of which at least 30 must be equipped with desks, power and internet connections.
-For the knockout stage matches, at least 100 seats must be made available, at least 70 of which must have desks, power and internet connections.
-Such seats are in addition to the commentary positions reserved for audiovisual rights holders. - 74.O3 Clubs must also provide a press conference room, mixed zone and other media facilities and services in accordance with the requirements laid down in the UEFA Europa League Club Manual. - 74.04 Internet connections for media must be dedicated networks and be provided free of charge.
+- 78.01 Clubs must provide a working area with desks, power supply and cabled or Wi-Fi internet connections for at least 50 journalists for the play-offs and group matches, and at least 75 journalists for the knockout stage matches. - 78.02 Clubs must provide seats in a media sector in a central, covered part of the main stand with an unobstructed view of the whole pitch.
+At least 100 seats must be made available for the play-offs and group matches, of which at least 70 must be equipped with desks, power and internet connections.
+For the knockout stage matches, at least 200 seats must be made available, at least 100 of which must have desks, power and internet connections.
+Such seats are in addition to the commentary positions reserved for audiovisual rights holders. - 78.03 Clubs must also provide a press conference room, mixed zone and other media facilities and services in accordance with the requirements laid down in the UEFA Champions League Club Manual. - 78.04 Internet connections for media must be dedicated networks and be provided free of charge.

-Article 75 Audiovisual rights-holder facilities
+Article 79 Audiovisual rights-holder facilities

-- 75.01 Clubs involved in the UEFA Europa League have certain obligations towards the host broadcaster and other audiovisual rights holders for these matches.
-Audiovisual rights-holder facilities to be provided by the club are defined below, with the camera positions explained in detail in Annex E. - 75.02 The clubs must provide the audiovisual rights holders, free of charge, with the necessary technical assistance, facilities, power and access for technical personnel. - 75.O3 UEFA media requirements include, but are not limited to, the facilities defined below.
-Clubs may not charge the audiovisual rights holders and/or the UEFA audio media partners for any general installation costs relating to their production requirements. - 75.04 Clubs are required to provide the facilities, including, where necessary, through the removal of seats and the non-sale of tickets, for the construction of camera platforms, studios and commentary positions.
-Any temporary construction such as scaffolding must be checked and approved by the relevant safety authorities.
-Production plans, including camera and commentary positions, will be confirmed to the clubs five days before the match at the latest. - 75.05 Up to 10 commentary positions are required for group matches and up to 30 for the round of 32 matches, round of 16 matches, quarter-finals and semi-finals.
-Commentary positions must have three seats each, be located between the 16m lines in the same stand as the main cameras and be equipped with the necessary power, lighting and phone/internet connections (in addition there must be access to a dedicated internet connection for all broadcasters in relation to VAR decision).
-The commentary positions must be secure and not accessible to the general public.
+- 79.01 Clubs involved in the UEFA Champions League and/or the play-offs have certain obligations towards the host broadcaster and other audiovisual rights holders for these matches.
+Audiovisual rights-holder facilities to be provided by the club are defined below, with the camera positions explained in detail in Annex E. - 79.02 The clubs must provide the audiovisual rights holders, free of charge, with the necessary technical assistance, facilities, power and access for technical personnel. - 79.O3 UEFA media requirements include, but are not limited to, the facilities defined below.
+Clubs may not charge the audiovisual rights holders and/or the UEFA audio media partners for any general installation costs relating to their production requirements.